 On 21 February 2018, Nabeel was sentenced to five years in prison for his tweets, and by December 2018, he would have already spent 30 months in prison.
 The prosecution did not begin investigating his charges until six months into his detention, in December 2016.

 On 5 June 2018, the Bahrain High Criminal Court of Appeal upheld the five-year sentence for the tweets criticising the airstrikes in Yemen.

 Case Two: Media Interviews

-Rajab’s statements for which he is being prosecuted were not without evidence.
+Nabeel Rajab’s statements for which he is being prosecuted were not without evidence.
 Campaign group Bahrain Watch has documented Bahrain’s denial of entry to journalists, academics and NGOs since 2011.
 People who have been denied entry include members of Human Rights Watch, Human Rights First, Reporters Without Borders, and journalists including Pulitzer Prize winner Nicholas Kristof.

-Case Three: New York Times
+Case 3: The New York Times

 On 3 September 2016, the New York Times published a letter which Nabeel wrote from jail.
 The following day, authorities charged him with “spreading false news” under article 134 of the penal code.
 Rajab was also questioned by the prosecution after another letter appeared in the French paper Le Monde in December 2016, but on this occasion, he was not charged.
 A second NYT article has since been published.

 Nabeel Rajab faces another set of charges for supposed social media posts he made in January 2017, while he was in custody without access to social media.
 The charges were first brought against him in September 2017.